Open Enrollment: What You Need to Know

 Under the Affordable Care Act, Open Enrollment is the time when individuals and families can enroll for health insurance for the upcoming year.
 If you don’t have health insurance, Open Enrollment is the time to apply.
 If you do have health insurance and are interested in shopping and comparing other health insurance options that better fit your needs and budget, Open Enrollment is a great time to make a change.

-Below is an illustrated guide to help you understand when and how to enroll for health insurance during Open Enrollment to get covered by January 1, 2017, and other important enrollment dates and insurance shopping considerations.
+Below is an illustrated guide to help you understand when and how to enroll for health insurance, and other important enrollment dates and insurance shopping considerations.

 Use our subsidy calculator to see if you or your family may be eligible for financial assistance.

-Independence Blue Cross offers the lowest-priced plans in the Philadelphia five-county area, including the lowest-priced Bronze and Silver metallic plans.2 You can save even more if you qualify for a health insurance subsidy.
-Our popular and affordable Keystone HMO Proactive plans let you use any providers, while giving you the choice to save even more on out-of-pocket costs when you choose certain providers within the health plans network.
+Independence Blue Cross offers the lowest-priced plans in the Philadelphia five-county area, including the lowest-priced Bronze and Silver metallic plans.1 You can save even more if you qualify for a health insurance subsidy.
+Our popular and affordable Keystone HMO Proactive plans let you use any providers in our network while giving you the choice to save even more on out-of-pocket costs when you choose certain providers within the health plans network.

 The Keystone HMO Silver Proactive Value plan is the lowest-priced Silver plan in the region, offering you the lowest medical deductible when you use Tier 1 – Preferred providers and NO deductible for family doctor or specialist visits, lab services, therapies, prescription drugs, and trips to the Emergency Room.